RoghayehMaleki/QPGdatabase-/Rank6SsinglegeneratorSITAs/README 3.45.02 PM.md

 F: when the code tries to check if the given example is an association scheme or no, but it stops at some value > 0.

 To see the table, click [here](https://github.com/RoghayehMaleki/QPGdatabase-/blob/main/Rank6SsinglegeneratorSITAs/markdown-table.md)

+# Data for valency $12$ is complete up to order $250$ and it is given in this [file](https://github.com/RoghayehMaleki/QPGdatabase-/blob/main/Rank6SsinglegeneratorSITAs/Rank6SqpgData.txt).